crypticCaroline/ms1-plantfactory/README.md

 * Nav links work and the user is directed to the correct page of the site.
 * Logo takes the user back to the main page.
-* Contact us and Request a Quote opens new tab and takes user to Form.
+* Contact us and Request a Quote opens links to Form.
 * Hovers over links are clear and not default blue.
 * Social links works.